One Pot, Endless Flavor: 7 Steps to Perfect Beef Stew

 • Season 2 lbs beef stew meat with salt only.

-• Heat a Dutch oven with 1–2 tbsp oil over medium-high heat.
+• Heat a Dutch oven with 1–2 tablespoon oil over medium-high heat.

 • Add beef in batches, searing until browned on all sides (about 5–8 minutes).
 Remove beef and set aside.